tacotranslate/js-package/readme.md

 This function, retrieved from the `client` object, is useful when rendering your application from the server.
 The returned `translations` object can be fed into `<TranslationProvider>`, avoiding a client side request, and immediately displaying the correct language to your user.

 For Next.js, setting this up is really easy with `getServerSideProps` or `getStaticProps`.
-Check out [our `nextjs-app` example](https://github.com/tacotranslate/js-package/tree/test/examples/nextjs-app) to see it used in a server rendered application.
+Check out [our `nextjs-with-pages-router` example](https://github.com/tacotranslate/js-package/tree/test/examples/nextjs-with-pages-router) to see it used in a server rendered application.

 ### `getLocales`

 This function, also from the `client` object, can be used to retrieve a list of the locale codes supported by your project. **The first locale code in this list is the project locale.**

-Check out [our `nextjs-app` example](https://github.com/tacotranslate/js-package/tree/test/examples/nextjs-app) to see it used in a server rendered application.
+Check out [our `nextjs-with-pages-router` example](https://github.com/tacotranslate/js-package/tree/test/examples/nextjs-with-pages-router) to see it used in a server rendered application.

 ### Acting on errors